-Cash and cash equivalents Investments Accounts receivable Pledges receivable \$ 1,146,737 6,705,628 103,799 291,144 Total financial assets available within one year 8,247,308 Less amounts unavailable for general expenditures within one year, due to: Restricted by donors with purpose restrictions Board designation - Operating Reserve Board designation - Capital Improvements 596,346 3,300,000 200,000 Total amounts unavailable for general expenditures within one year 4,096,346 Total financial assets available within one year after restriction \$ 4,150,962
+Cash and cash equivalents Investments \$ 1,101,771 8,152,740 Accounts receivable Pledges receivable 133,321 368,142 Total financial assets available within one year 9,755,974 Less amounts unavailable for general expenditures within one year, due to: Restricted by donors with purpose restrictions 546,200 Board designation - Operating Reserve 3,500,000 Board designation - Capital Improvements 300,000 Total amounts unavailable for general expenditures within one year 4,346,200 Total financial assets available within one year after restriction \$ 5,409,774

 As part of the Organization's liquidity management, it has a policy to structure its financial assets to be available as its general expenditures, liabilities, and other obligations come due.
-At December 31, 2022, all net assets with donor restrictions are available for payment of any major expenditures incurred, except for receivables which are available when the receivable is collected which is expected within the next year and the expenditure is incurred.
+At December 31, 2023, all net assets with donor restrictions are available for payment of any major expenditures incurred, except for receivables which are available when the receivable is collected and the expenditure is incurred.
 Board designated amounts could be drawn upon to meet immediate cash needs by vote of the board of directors.